 Free Odds

-One of the best craps strategies is betting on free odds.
-Always place a bet on free odds, as it significantly lowers house edge.
-For example, the house edge in a Pass Line bet is 1.41 percent.
+One of the best craps strategies is to always bet on free odds.
+This significantly lowers the house edge.
+For example, the house edge in a Pass Line bet is 1.41%.
 Add in a free bet, and that house edge goes down to just 0.8%.

 You can reduce house edge further by increasing your free odds bet.
 If you place double odds, the edge is 0.6%.
 Free odds can be placed at any time and you put your chips behind your original bet on the line.
 They can also be removed at any time.
 Depending on a casino, you can place from twice to 100 times your original bet.